efredericks/gvsu-cis373/README.md

 ## Lecture

 Class meets 1 time a week in person.
 Typically class will comprise a lecture, discussion, and a lab.
+Please ensure you bring your hardware kit (Circuit Playground + connectors) to each class.

 ---